DK9510/subdomain-monitoring/README.md

-# Hey this repo is created by DK9510 for monitoring diffrent web assets of any organizations
+## This repo is created by DK9510 for monitoring diffrent web assets of any organizations
-# this can be support both Active and passive enumeration for subdomain discovery
+## this can be support both Active and passive enumeration for subdomain discovery

-# this is part of one of my projet  https://github.com/dk9510/Automate-With-Actions
+## this is part of one of my projet  https://github.com/dk9510/Automate-With-Actions

 ### what is Github actions
 - github actions is one feature of the github that provide us the 2000 minute vm for testing our project in different os